billcoding/dart_httper/README.md

 # dart_httper
 A dart package can help you use http library easily.
+Provides generics's models and callbacks for 200/400/401/404/500/Error/Others.

 # Features
 - Supported method: GET/POST/PUT/DELETE/POST file